 How Do Heat Pumps Work?

 A heat pump is a unique, dual-purpose system that serves as both an air conditioner in the summer and a heater in the wintertime.
-Some use existing air to operate, and others (called geothermal systems) collect and redistribute heat from the earth.
+An air source heat pump system uses existing air to operate, whereas a ground source heat pump (or a geothermal heat pump) collects and redistributes heat from the earth.

 Air Source Heat Pumps